-A 15NM sail from the Blue Lagoon saw us anchored in beautiful Natuvalo Bay.
-Although the wind abated, it was still overcast and quite chilly.
+A 15NM sail from the Blue Lagoon sees us anchored in beautiful Natuvalo Bay.
+Although the wind abated, it is still overcast and quite chilly.

 Only an overnight stay here as suddenly, time is chugging away and I don’t have many days left.

 Day 13 – Kanu Passage (Naviti Island)